-Concerned with what it perceives as a lack of proper unity and enforcement on the local level of EU sanctions against Russia and Belarus, the Czech government has taken steps to create a legal basis for national sanctions in what is being referred to as the Czech “Magnitsky Act”.
-The government is working to fast track the legislative process, and the bill is expected to be enacted into law in the coming months.
+Concerned with what it perceives as a lack of proper unity and enforcement on the local level of EU sanctions against Russia and Belarus, the Czech government enacted a legal basis for national sanctions in what is being referred to as the Czech “Magnitsky Act”.
+On 7 December 2022, the Czech President Miloš Zeman signed the act into effect.
+The act will be enforceable immediately after publication, which usually takes several days.

 Variation in regulation / enforcement among Member States of EU sanctions regime

 The European Union has repeatedly adopted sanctions against Russia starting in March 2014 in response to the annexation of Crimea, followed by Russia’s military offensive against Ukraine in 2022.
 These sanctions currently apply to over a thousand individuals and one hundred entities from all over the world.

 The EU sanctions cover a wide range of areas in following categories: asset freezes and visa restrictions, financial and capital markets restrictions, trade and investment restrictions, media restrictions, and the closure of EU airspace, ports and road access.
 However, regulation and enforcement of EU sanctions as well as punishments for non-compliance vary considerably between Member States.
 Opinions of individual Member States’ public and political representatives also diverge with respect to the stance towards Russia and in relation to the severity of the sanctions.
 Furthermore, there are many grey areas and loopholes in the current sanctions regime, and that is one of the reasons why local regulation and enforcement is gaining traction.

 Czech Republic developing act to improve enforcement on local level